tobias-beers/RNA_visualization/README.md

+# Owner
+Tobias Beers and Perry Moerland

 # Hierarchical visualization of single-cell RNA-seq data

-This repository contains my thesis, along with the relevant code and literature used for it.
+This repository contains code, results and literature for the MSc project of Tobias Beers.

-The thesis itself can be found here: https://www.overleaf.com/read/msrjkjfkthyb
+The final version of the thesis itself can be found here: https://www.overleaf.com/read/msrjkjfkthyb

-My first writings, which mainly include the basics of probabliity theory, can be found here: https://www.overleaf.com/read/bsdqzxcvhcgw
+Some first writings, which mainly include the basics of probabliity theory, can be found here: https://www.overleaf.com/read/bsdqzxcvhcgw

-The folder 'TF-tutorials' contains some of the tutorials on TensorFlow Probability in jupyter notebook format (the tutorials itself are published on https://www.tensorflow.org/probability/overview).
-Literature is contained within the 'literature'-folder.
+Directory structure:
-Both TensorFlow Probability and PyStan have been used as environments for this project.
-The 'code'-folder contains the relevant pieces of code for this project.
+   * 'Code': Both TensorFlow Probability and PyStan have been used as environments for this project.
+This directory contains the relevant pieces of code for this project.
+   * 'TF_tutorials': some tutorials on TensorFlow Probability in Jupyter Notebook format.
+The tutorials themselves are published on https://www.tensorflow.org/probability/overview).
+   * 'literature': some relevant literature